uniformization/ServerSeekerV2/README.md

 - Q: How can I get my server removed?
 - A: Join my [Matrix Space](https://matrix.to/#/#projects:funtimes909.xyz) and ping ``@me:funtimes909.xyz`` or someone with moderator privileges asking for it to be removed.

+- Q: I have a dynamic IP address, how can I get my server removed?
+- A: Since I can only remove one address at a time, constantly updating the exclude list everytime your IP address changes isn't feasible.
+To prevent ServerSeekerV2 from connecting to your server, you can use something like nftables or UFW to prevent my IP address from connecting to your server in the first place.

 - Q: How can I protect my server?
 - A: Enable a whitelist for your server, a whitelist allows only specified players to join your server, run ``/whitelist on`` and then ``/whitelist add <player>`` for every player that will join your server.
-Additionally, setting "online-mode" to true in the ``server.properties`` file helps a lot
+Additionally, setting "online-mode" to true in the ``server.properties`` file helps a lot by enforcing that every player must own a copy of the game

 - Q: Why?